habeshahome/qinlib/PROJECT.md

 #### Maintenance and support:
 This epic includes tasks related to providing ongoing support and maintenance for the custom component library, including bug fixes and updates.

+Backlog for React Component Library with Multiple Theme and Hooks Support:

+Set up project structure and dependencies: The first step is to set up the project structure and install the necessary dependencies.
+This includes creating a React application using Create React App, installing styled-components, and creating a folder structure to organize the components.

+Create base components: Next, create the base components that will be used throughout the library.
+This includes components such as buttons, inputs, and typography.

+Implement theming support: To support multiple themes, create a theme object that contains the different colors, fonts, and other styles that will be used throughout the library.
+Then, use styled-components' ThemeProvider to make the theme available to all components.

+Add hooks support: Add support for React hooks such as useState and useContext to make the library more flexible and easier to use.
+This includes creating custom hooks for common use cases such as fetching data or managing state.

+Build additional components: Once the base components are created, build additional components that will be included in the library.
+This includes components such as modals, dropdowns, and navigation menus.

+Test components: Test each component to ensure that it works as expected and is accessible to users with disabilities.
+Use tools such as Jest and React Testing Library to create unit tests and integration tests.

+Document components: Document each component to make it easy for developers to use the library.
+This includes writing documentation for the API, providing examples of how to use the component, and creating a demo application to showcase the library.

+Publish library: Once the components are tested and documented, publish the library to a package registry such as npm.
+Update the README file with instructions on how to install and use the library.

+Maintain and update library: Finally, maintain and update the library as necessary to fix bugs, add new features, and ensure that it stays up-to-date with the latest versions of React and its dependencies.
+This includes creating a release process and a versioning strategy to make it easy for developers to upgrade to new versions of the library.